MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Causal Discovery.
   - <details><summary>Digest</summary> This paper proposes Differentiable Invariant Causal Discovery (DICD), utilizing the multi-environment information based on a differentiable framework to avoid learning spurious edges and wrong causal directions.
 Specifically, DICD aims to discover the environment-invariant causation while removing the environment-dependent correlation.
 We further formulate the constraint that enforces the target structure equation model to maintain optimal across the environments.

+- AI and Ethics -- Operationalising Responsible AI. [[paper]](https://arxiv.org/abs/2105.08867)
+  - Liming Zhu, Xiwei Xu, Qinghua Lu, Guido Governatori, Jon Whittle.
+  - Key Word: Survey; Ethics; Responsibility.
+  - <details><summary>Digest</summary> In the last few years, AI continues demonstrating its positive impact on society while sometimes with ethically questionable consequences.
+Building and maintaining public trust in AI has been identified as the key to successful and sustainable innovation.
+This chapter discusses the challenges related to operationalizing ethical AI principles and presents an integrated view that covers high-level ethical AI principles, the general notion of trust/trustworthiness, and product/process support in the context of responsible AI, which helps improve both trust and trustworthiness of AI for a wider set of stakeholders.

+- State of AI Ethics Report (Volume 6, February 2022). [[paper]](https://arxiv.org/abs/2202.07435)
+  - Abhishek Gupta, Connor Wright, Marianna Bergamaschi Ganapini, Masa Sweidan, Renjie Butalid.
+  - Key Word: Report; Ethics.
+  - <details><summary>Digest</summary> This report from the Montreal AI Ethics Institute (MAIEI) covers the most salient progress in research and reporting over the second half of 2021 in the field of AI ethics.
+Particular emphasis is placed on an "Analysis of the AI Ecosystem", "Privacy", "Bias", "Social Media and Problematic Information", "AI Design and Governance", "Laws and Regulations", "Trends", and other areas covered in the "Outside the Boxes" section.
+The two AI spotlights feature application pieces on "Constructing and Deconstructing Gender with AI-Generated Art" as well as "Will an Artificial Intellichef be Cooking Your Next Meal at a Michelin Star Restaurant?".

 - Optimal transport for causal discovery. [[paper]](https://arxiv.org/abs/2201.09366)
   - Ruibo Tu, Kun Zhang, Hedvig Kjellström, Cheng Zhang. *ICLR 2022*
   - Key Word: Causal Discovery; Optimal Transport.